Unicon/cas-mfa/README.md

 ### NOTICE

 *Minimum supported version of CAS in versions is `4.1.x`.
-MFA integration with CAS `3.x` as part of this project is NO LONGER supported or maintained, as CAS `v3.x` itself is EOLed.*
+MFA integration with CAS `3.x` as part of this project is NO LONGER supported or maintained, as CAS `v3.x` itself is EOLed.
+CAS `v4.2.x` is NOT supported. *

 ## Requirements
 * JDK 7+